1 Legal and regulatory framework

 - The investment project must be implemented:

-- as an investment in the expansion or modernisation of an existing production facility amounting to approximately $33 million; or
+- as an investment in the expansion or modernisation of an existing production facility amounting to approximately $33 million; and

 - on the basis of an investment contract signed with the respective state authority.